mister2d/CoexistAI/README_MCP.md

     }
     ```
    - See the file for all available options and defaults.
+   - If you using others llm type, then check the openai_compatible url dict for others key, you can generally find it by "googling YOUR provider name openai api base compatilble url"

 3. **Run the setup script:**
    - For macOS or Linux with zsh: